Liquid metal embrittlement by mercury in the refining and allied process industries

 - Control of Major Accident Hazards Regulations 1999

-- American Petroleum Institute, API 571 Damage Mechanisms Affecting Fixed Equipment in the Refining Industry, 2nd edition 2011, Product Number C57102
+- American Petroleum Institute, API 571 Damage Mechanisms Affecting Fixed Equipment in the Refining Industry, 2nd edition 2011, Product Number C57102.
+Back to reference of footnote 1

 Hazardous Installations Directorate